 Brands such as Denon and Marantz have implemented IMAX Enhanced sound processing modes and its included on their latest models such as AVC-X3700H, AVC-X4700H, AVC-X6700H, AVC-X8500HA, AVC-A110 and their Marantz equivalent line-up.

 I don’t have an issue with a certification program – apart from it adding to the cost of equipment – or even have an issue with digitally remastering content.
-However, I have their sound processing does not seem to be based on sound research and could actually HURT the sound.
+However, I feel their sound processing in the AVR does not seem to be based on sound research and could actually HURT the sound.
 Let’s have a look why!

 IMAX Audio in an IMAX Theatre